-- Understanding the main tasks and responsibilities of a Lead Adult Care Worker including taking the initiative when working outside normal duties and responsibilities and leading, supporting, guiding and mentoring colleagues in the execution of their own roles and responsibilities. - The importance of having the right values and behaviours; treat people with respect and dignity and honoring their human rights and supporting others to understand the importance of equality, diversity and inclusion in adult care. - > The importance of communication; communicate clearly and responsibly including leading and supporting others to keep information safe, preserving confidentiality in accordance with agreed ways of working. - ➤ How to support individuals to remain safe from harm (Safeguarding) including working in partnership with external agencies to respond to concern of suspected abuse and leading and supporting others to address dilemmas and/or conflicts arising between an individual rights and their duty of care. - ➤ How to promote and champion health and wellbeing for the individuals they support and work colleagues including how to lead and support others to achieve the same by role modelling best practice relating to infection control and fire safety. - ➤ How to work professionally, including seeking to develop their own professional development and that of others, including the recruitment, induction, mentoring and supervision of others to strive for continues professional development through reflective practice, learning opportunities and partnership working. - Undertake the main tasks and responsibilities according to their job role. - The implementation on the 6 C's into every day practices. - > Self-assessment of how the learnt knowledge, behaviour and skills have impacted of the quality of care provided.
+Situational Judgement Test Areas Assessed Understanding the main tasks and responsibilities of a Lead Adult Care Working outside normal duties and responsibilities and leading, supporting, guiding, and mentoring colleagues in the execution own roles and responsibilities.
+The importance of having the right values and behaviours; treat people with responsibilitie including taking the initiative when working outside normal duties and responsible and leading, supporting, guiding, and mentoring colleagues in the execution own roles and responsibilities. responsibilitie and dignity and honoring their human rights and supporting others to under importance of equality, diversity, and inclusion in adult care.
+The importance of communication; communicate clearly and responsibly in leading and supporting others to keep information safe, preserving confident accordance with agreed ways of working.
+How to support individuals to remain safe from harm (Safeguarding) includit working in partnership with external agencies to respond to concern of susp abuse and leading and supporting others to address dilemmas and/or conflit between an individual rights and their duty of care.
+How to promote and champion health and wellbeing for the individuals the and work colleagues including how to lead and support others to achieve the role modelling best practice relating to infection control and fire safety.
+How to work professionally, including seeking to develop their own professid development and that of others, including the recruitment, induction, mentas supervision of others to strive for continues professional development througe n derstand th ly including fidentiality in cluding suspected onflicts arisin they suppor the same b fessional nentoring and